guerrilla stutterer

 How should you handle interruptions?

 Start by gathering information.
 When someone interrupts you, she imparts useful information about herself and about you.
-She is impatient to articulate her own idea.
+She is impatient to advance her idea.
 This response is common and human and you should expect it in people, especially in people from urban cultures talking in a group.

 Stand back and assess the content of your speech.
 Are you saying something worthwhile?
 Do you deserve the person's attention?
 Can you refine the content of your speech to make her want to listen to you?